perrochon/gb/README.md

-GB: A Galactic Bloodshed inspired 4x game.
+:tada: GB: A Galactic Bloodshed (and others) inspired 4x game for mobile :tada:

-:tada: blah

 Directories